tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 50-ms (3-frame) bins in
 order to smooth the data.
-For these trials, I modeled the looks from 0 to 1500 ms, and I aggregated looks by child, study and time bin.
+For these trials, I modeled the looks from 0 to 1500 ms, and I aggregated looks by child, year and time bin.
 To account for the sparseness of the data, I used the empirical log-odds (or empirical logit) transformation [@Barr2008].
 This transformation adds .5 to the looking counts.
 For example, a time-frame with 4 looks to